 Make sure you have napkins handy, especially if you’re sharing them with a five year old.
 Or are just embracing your own inner five year old.

 The best part of all is that they take less than five minutes to make.

-- 1 cup Biscoff Cookies (10 to 12 cookies) or Bistro Biscuits, roughly chopped (substitute with about 2 full-size sheets chopped (cinnamon) graham crackers)
+- 1 cup Biscoff Cookies about 10 to 12 cookies or Bistro Biscuits or substitute with 2 full-size sheets chopped cinnamon graham crackers

 - Optional Variations: Add slivered almonds, macadamia nuts, or a handful of shredded coconut to the batter.
 Omit the Biscoff cookies or graham crackers and instead use Nilla wafers or chopped Oreos.
 Sprinkle white chocolate chips, cinnamon chips, peanut butter or butterscotch chips, toffee bits, diced peanut butter cups, or Rolos on top.
 Mix and match as desired.

 Amount Per Serving: Calories: 388Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 3mgSodium: 77mgCarbohydrates: 75gFiber: 2gSugar: 54gProtein: 3g

 Chocolate Banana and Biscoff Graham Bars – Bananas and chocolate are a great pairing and adding Biscoff before baking it all into a melted and gooey layered bar is a great way to use those ripe bananas